kyma-project/eventing-manager/docs/user/tutorials/evnt-02-subs-with-multiple-filters.md

 ## Trigger the Workload With an Event

 You created the `lastorder` Function, and subscribed to the `order.received.v1` and `order.changed.v1` events by creating a Subscription CR.
 Now it's time to publish the events and trigger the Function.
-In the following example, you port-forward the [Event Publisher Proxy](../evnt-architecture.md) Service to localhost.
+In the following example, you port-forward the [Eventing Publisher Proxy](../evnt-architecture.md) Service to localhost.

-1. Port-forward the [Event Publisher Proxy](../evnt-architecture.md) Service to localhost, using port `3000`.
+1. Port-forward the [Eventing Publisher Proxy](../evnt-architecture.md) Service to localhost, using port `3000`.
 Run:

    ```bash
    kubectl -n kyma-system port-forward service/eventing-event-publisher-proxy 3000:80